-Sometimes it can be difficult to motivate residents in nursing homes to attend and participate in scheduled activities.
+Encouraging the elderly to participate in scheduled activities can be challenging.
+Lack of engagement is a common problem.
 It is important that you identify any barriers - whether perceived or real - that might be preventing residents from getting involved.

 After watching a Montessori video I decided to make my own resources.
 As dementia clients retain the ability to read for a long time I use words to match with pictures.

 18 Comments Member Share

 Vintage photos from yesteryear provide wonderful reminiscing opportunities for the elderly living with dementia.
 Remembering the past helps the elderly affirm their lives and uncover deep-seated memories.